Our youth were ready

 There is so much grief in our city.
 Even with the conviction of Chauvin, who murdered Mr. Floyd in our backyard, blocks from one of our clinics, I feel the heaviness of grief inundating me, even more.
 It is a weird feeling.
 Empaths work in profound, odd ways sometimes.
-The feeling that Mr. Floyd was gone and that his children do not have a dad anymore, sunk into me.
+The feeling that Mr. Floyd was gone and that his children did not have a dad anymore, sunk into me.
 Accountability helps, and yet, it is not closure.
 Even considering another perspective, thinking with pain about Derek Chauvin’s mom, was heavy.
 And I could not shake it.

 At first, it was harsh to see the heaviness lifted from some of our leaders.
 As you can see from a city heavily armed, they were prepared to defend property against human grief, as they were not expecting accountability.
 Capitalism works in predictive ways.

 And yet, as the night sank, I felt that from now on, I could look to my teens’ souls and show them how accountability works for all, affirm their activation, and applaud their activism.
 Now, they have witnessed there is a light.